 Situated at the crossing of two Roman Roads (Icknield Way and Akeman Street).
 The village was originally called Estone/Eston meaning East Farm.
 At the time of the Doomsday Book (1086) the village was held by Edward de Salisbury and consisted of 28 villagers, 4 smallholders, 13 slaves and 300 pigs.
 The Clinton came from Willelmus de Clinton who held Eston in 1208.

 In 2001, archaeologists unearthed the remains of 19 Saxon settlers, including children, at the site of the Aston Clinton bypass.
-The burial site is pre-Christian and includes artefacts such as daggers and necklaces.
+The burial site includes artefacts such as daggers and necklaces.
 The remains were dated to 5th - 7th century AD.

 The digs also unearthed signs of Bronze Age, Iron Age, Roman and Medieval civilisations, including tiles from a Roman under-floor heating system and a Medieval windmill.